10 Step Guide to the California Divorce Process From Petition to Judgment

 How far out is the trial date set once it is requested?

-This also varies from county to county in California.
-In Orange County, a trial date can be set as early as 30 days and as late as many months after the request is made.
-The primary factors are the length of time the trial is estimated to take, the court's availability and that of each lawyer and spouse.
+The primary factors are the length of time the trial is estimated to take, the court's availability, and each lawyer and spouse.

 How will my lawyer know how long a trial will take?